-Psychotherapy for Harley Street, Marylebone and Oxford Circus.
+Psychotherapy for Central London, Fitzrovia, Marylebone and Oxford Circus.

 Anne Marie Cussins MA.DipPsych.
 UKCP. registered Psychotherapist.
 Recognised by Bupa and Aviva insurance companies to work with their members. finder.bupa.co.uk/go/ms_anne_marie_cussins

-I qualified in 1986 and have since been in private practice offering treatment for many types of emotional problems and disorders.
+I qualified in 1986 and have since been in private practice offering psychoanalytic psychotherapy for many types of emotional problems.

-In my practice in Harley Street I also provide eating disorder psychotherapy at the Westlake psychotherapy clinic, central London, in the Marylebone area and close to Oxford Circus.
+In my practice in central London I also provide eating disorder psychotherapy at my clinic in the Fitzrovia area and near to Marylebone and to Oxford Circus.

 - Intensive psychotherapy.